bbauska/UofM-Inter-with-JavaScript/readme.md

 CSS folder.
 It doesn&apos;t belong there.
 Pictures should be in the images folder.
 But the problem is, how do you tell the browser that the images folder is someplace different?
-In this example we go up 2 directories, find 'images' folder and pull from there.
+In this example we go up 2 directories, find &apos;images&apos; folder and pull from there.
 Done & done.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 128. debugging (77) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->